-HARBOR COMMISSION shall act in an advisory capacity to the City Council on matters pertaining to the Huntington Beach harbor its beaches, facilities, and parks.
+HARBOR COMMISSION was established in 2019, by MC 2.65.010, which shall act in an advisory capacity to the City Council on matters pertaining to the Huntington Beach harbor its beaches, facilities, and parks.
 The Board is made up of seven (7) members.
-The Board meets as needed on the 4th Thursday of each month at 5:00 P.M. at City Hall, Room B-7 (lower level).
+The Board meets as needed on the fourth Thursday of each month at 5:00 P.M. at City Hall, Room B-7 (lower level).
 Staff support is provided by the Community Services Department at (714) 536-5292.